merenlab/merenlab.org/tutorials/infant-gut/index.md

                        -C default
 ```

-At this point, you have in your anvi'o profile database a {% include ARTIFACT name="collection" %} with multiple {% include ARTIFACT name="bin" text="bins" %}:
+At this point, you have in your anvi'o profile database a collection with multiple bins:

 ``` bash
 anvi-show-collections-and-bins -p PROFILE.db